 From 2-5 April 2019, the second and final round of Arms Trade Treaty Working Group & Informal Preparatory Meetings convened in Geneva, allowing ATT States Parties, signatories and observer states, civil society and industry to meet and discuss plans for the Fifth Conference of States Parties (CSP5) scheduled for 26 – 30 August this year.
-Highlights from the week include positive engagement surrounding the CSP5 theme of “gender and gender-based violence (GBV)”, three well attended side events, substantive discussions on diversion in the Working Group on Effective Treaty Implementation, and the announcement that Argentina is seeking to become the President of the 6th Conference of States Parties in 2020.
+Highlights from the week include positive engagement surrounding the CSP5 theme of “gender and gender-based violence (GBV)”, substantive discussions on diversion in the Working Group on Effective Treaty Implementation, and the announcement that Argentina is seeking to become the President of the 6th Conference of States Parties in 2020.

 The week began with the Working Group on Effective Treaty Implementation (WGETI) which reviewed a new section on record keeping within the Basic Guide to Establishing a National Control System, and heard presentations from the UK and Australia on their experiences with record-keeping on exports and imports.
 Control Arms emphasized that record-keeping is an essential internal requirement of a state’s arms transfer control system, and as alluded to in the Guide, is essential to the compilation of timely and accurate reports.